Guidelines for Graduate Study

 Information regarding the defense can be found in the KU Graduate Catalog (university rules)

-* The Graduate Director will not submit a Progress to Degree Form until the Dissertation Committee has accepted the draft dissertation (they must feel that what you have provided to them is a defensible document).
+* The Graduate Director will not submit a Progress to Degree Form until the Dissertation Committee has accepted the draft dissertation.

 Dissertation Format: The product of the student's research forms the basis of the dissertation.
 The dissertation typically contains several manuscripts (published, submitted, or are in preparation) that describe the student's research.
 Each manuscript forms a chapter in the dissertation.
 Additionally, the student provides an introductory chapter that provides the background and significance of the research project, and a final chapter that summarizes the conclusions of the studies.
 The KUMC Office of Graduate Studies has a number of documents that explain formatting, academic calendar, graduation checklists, etc. Additional resources include the Director of Graduate Studies for KUMC, Marcia Jones (8-4876 or 8-1238) and the Department has a Graduation Checklist that describes the process at its website.